 As you may know, most of the REST APIs use JSON format for the request body and their response.
 As a tester, we should have a decent level of knowledge of the JSON format and its advantages.
 Also, it’s good to have basic XML and HTML formats for handling different APIs.
 With this knowledge, we can avoid basic errors that occur while tweaking the request payloads.
 It also helps to parse the response easily.

 Pro tip: Before using any payload, it’s advisable to go for any online validator and check the format for any validation issues.

 While testing for your projects, you might need to handle many API endpoints performing different GET, POST, PUT, and DELETE options.
 So, the Tester should have strong knowledge of the API flows and how the system communicates internally.
 Based on this understanding, one API call is chained with another.

-Pro tip: Before building your API calls, list your questions and get clarified about the overall flow with the intended stakeholders to avoid confusion.
-Also, the usage of variables helps for this chaining of requests.
+Pro tip: Before building your API calls, list your questions and get clarification about the overall flow with the intended stakeholders to avoid confusion.
+Also, the usage of variables helps with this chaining of requests.

 Other than the original API endpoints to be tested, we might need to communicate with other system APIs.
 If multiple systems are involved, we must ensure that the data flow is correct between them.
 This flawless communication is a big challenge since there are multiple dependencies.

 Pro tip: Always try to get the bigger picture and stay on top of things.
 During the analysis phase, try to get information about the other internal or external APIs with which we need to communicate.

 Based on the business, developers might change the API schema, which might lead to updating the test cases.
 While there are usually few instances of this, it may be unavoidable.

 Pro tip: Add a few assertions to validate the schema so that you will be notified if that’s not as expected.
 Connect with the developers frequently.